jochumdev/saltstack-resources/docs/ubuntu-lxc-install.md

 This howto is based on: [LXC 1.0: Unprivileged containers [7/10]](https://www.stgraber.org/2014/01/17/lxc-1-0-unprivileged-containers/)

-I started to play around with [LXD (pronounced lex-dee)](https://github.com/lxc/lxd) but its far from beeing usable IMHO thats why my lxc **unpriviliged** user is called lxd.
+I started to play around with [LXD (pronounced lex-dee)](https://github.com/lxc/lxd) but its not usable IMHO yet, thats why my lxc **unpriviliged** user is called lxd.

 Replace **lxd** with any other user, maybe ```yours```?